From the Dashboard

 In the response, keep a note of the

 Final step!
-Let’s give our user the rights he deserves!
-We will use the assign permission endpoint to link it to the user we just created
+Let’s give our user the rights they deserve!
+We will use the assign permission endpoint to link the role to the user we just created

 As any other modification you make on your organization, this action needs to be signed as described in User Action Signing.
 That’s what we will point your to bellow.